Learn-Write-Repeat/DevHack22/Machine learning/Gayathri Devi Nagalapuram/README.md

 ### Modules involved:
+1. Import libraries required
-1. Loading Data from the dataset link and creating the dataframe
+2. Loading Data from the dataset link and creating the dataframe
-2. Data Preprocessing by removing unwanted data and checking for missing values
+3. Data Preprocessing by removing unwanted data and checking for missing values
-3. Exploratory Data Analysis
+4. Exploratory Data Analysis
-4. Performing Smote Analysis to balance data
+5. Performing Smote Analysis to balance data
+6. Splitting the dataset into train and test sets
-5. Building and Training multiple ML models
+7. Building and Training multiple ML models
-6. Models performance comparision
+8. Models performance comparision
-7. Evaluating model for overfitting using cross validation
+9. Evaluating model for overfitting using cross validation
-8. Checking the accuracy of the Random forest classifier
+10. Checking the accuracy of the Random forest classifier
 ### Result:
 #### Random Forest Classfier is the best model for the given dataset with an accuracy of 89%.